Phala-Network/dstack-mining-backend/README.md

 # dstack Mining Backend

-dstack GPU mining backend service, responsible for monitoring GPU status, registering nodes with the registry center, and communicating with the message network.
+dstack GPU mining backend service, responsible for monitoring GPU status and communicating with the message network.

 ## Prerequisites